UB students and faculty brought school supplies to gift to students at Bawaleshie Primary School in Accra, Ghana.

 Dorothy Siaw-Asamoah, clinical associate professor and faculty director of global programs, speaks at Bawaleshie Primary School.

 Students visit Ladybird Logistics, the first trucking company globally to employ only women drivers.

 At PwC Ghana, several UB accounting students observed the similarities and differences between Big Four accounting in the U.S. and Ghana.

-New for fall 2021: Our Africa program is expanding to include Ghana, Rwanda and South Africa to facilitate the development of a holistic understanding of the continent’s diversity.
 This interdisciplinary program will give you the opportunity to collaborate with UB students with different backgrounds and passions than your own.
-Health care-focused students have used their skills to make an impact through the program's medical track, and all students have found inspiration working with children at local schools.
+Health care-focused students can use their skills to make an impact through the program's medical track, and all students will be inspired by working with children at local schools.

 — Olivia Miller, BS ’18, MS ’19

 Clinical Associate Professor, Organization and Human Resources